nolar/kopf/docs/hierarchies.rst

 Alternatively, the operator can request Kubernetes to generate a name with the specified prefix and a random suffix (via ``metadata.generateName``).
-The actual name will be known only after the resource is actually created:
+The actual name will be known only after the resource is created:

 .. code-block:: python